-- A. Unless otherwise provided in this Article, all provisions in Articles II and III regarding examinations, written work, and grades applicable to J.D. students apply as well to LL.M. students. - B. Law students whose native language is not English and who have no previous study experience of at least one year in the English language shall be granted additional time for written examinations.
-The additional time shall be 20 minutes per regular exam hour. - C. Professors shall grade LL.M. candidates on the same basis as J.D. candidates. - D. Prior to the last day of a semester, LL.M. candidates may elect to receive "Satisfactory"/ "Unsatisfactory" grades instead of a letter grade in any graded course. - E. Upon completing the LL.M. program, LL.M. candidates may elect to have their entire transcript converted to "Satisfactory"/ - F. "Unsatisfactory" grading. - G. For purposes of the conversions in paragraphs D and E, all courses for which a J.D. candidate would receive credit will be converted as a "Satisfactory" grade.

-H. Beginning in May 2014 and continuing through the conclusion of the Spring 2015 semester, in exceptional cases, the Dean may authorize use of a grading system other than those specified in subsections 6.3C, D, E and F.
+- A. Unless otherwise provided in this Article, all provisions in Articles II and III regarding examinations, written work, and grades applicable to J.D. students apply as well to LL.M. students. - B. Law students whose native language is not English shall be granted additional time for written examinations.
+The additional time shall be 20 minutes per regular exam hour. - C. Professors shall grade LL.M. candidates on the same basis as J.D. candidates. - D. Prior to the last day of a semester, LL.M. candidates may elect to receive "Satisfactory"/ "Unsatisfactory" grades in one or more graded courses. - E. Upon completing the LL.M. program, LL.M. candidates may elect to have their entire transcript converted to "Satisfactory"/"Unsatisfactory" grading. - F. For purposes of the conversions in paragraphs D and E, all courses for which a J.D. candidate would receive credit will be converted as a "Satisfactory" grade. - G. In exceptional cases, the Dean may authorize use of a grading system other than those specified in subsections 6.3C, D, E and F.

-6.4.
-Altering the LL.M.
+6.4 Altering the LL.M.
 Academic Program

 - A. The provisions of paragraph 5.1 and paragraph 5.3 shall apply to LL.M. students. - B. The normal course of study leading to the LL.M.
 Degree is one academic year.
 In exceptional circumstances, with the dean's permission, LL.M. students may extend their course of study.
-Extensions of time beyond the normal course of study solely for the purpose of completing the writing project required by paragraph 6.1E or a thesis pursuant to paragraph 6.2D may be granted by the dean only for good cause and for a stated period not to exceed the end of the next following semester, provided the faculty member supervising the writing project or thesis and the LL.M. director concur. - C. LL.M. students who withdraw from school before completing the program may petition the LL.M.
+Extensions of time beyond the normal course of study solely for the purpose of completing the writing project required by paragraph 6.1E or a thesis pursuant to paragraph 6.2D may be granted by the dean only for good cause and for a stated period not to exceed the end of the next following semester, provided the faculty member supervising the writing project or thesis and the LL.M. director concur.
+Paragraph 6.4(B) does not apply to the Advanced LL.M.
+Program. - C. LL.M. students who withdraw from school before completing the program may petition the LL.M.
 Admissions Committee for readmission.
 In exercising its discretion to readmit, the committee will consider, among other things, the timing and reasons for the withdrawal, the activities after withdrawal, and the prospects of successfully completing the LL.M. program.
 Petitions under this rule are granted only in exceptional circumstances.
 In granting a petition, the LL.M.
 Admissions Committee may in its discretion impose the conditions contained in paragraph 4.4B, except that paragraph 4.4B(2) shall not apply.